SantEnnio/Horve/README.md

     * Container: the id of the div that contains the screens.

-    * numRows: number of rows of screens.
+    * rows: number of rows of screens.
+Default value=1.

-    * Transition: Fx.Transition to use when switch from a screen to another.
+    * transition: Fx.Transition to use when switch from a screen to another.
+Default value=Fx.Transitions.Quad.easeInOut.

-    * Duration: millis
+    * duration: millis.
+Default value=1000.

-    * DefaultScreen: first Screen to display
+    * defaultScreen: first Screen to display.
+Default value=1.

-	* haveButtons: set true if the page provides buttons for switching from screen to screen (view notes)
+	* haveButtons: set true if the page provides buttons for switching from screen to screen (view notes).
+Default value=true.

+	* screens: the array of screen to switch.
+If is set to null the class take all divs with class="screen"

+	* _minX & _minY: the class sets the size of the screens based on the client resolution.
+These parameters are the minimum size of the screens.
+Default values=1000x500

 *NOTES*